 I hope that children and adults reading this book are encouraged to feel, heal, surrender, release and begin to grow and build a new life full of hope and wonder, whilst understanding and owning their grief.

 I would like to personally extend my heartfelt thanks to the people whom I have met and worked with throughout this creative journey.
-Their support, belief, and encouragement are greatly appreciated.
+Their support, belief, and encouragement is greatly appreciated.
 Thank-you all for sharing your time and wisdom.